26 Jul 2015, Kingston, CA

 Meanwhile domestically the Russian economy is a disaster despite any claim to the contrary.
 With the Chinese economy in a tailspin any hope that an avenue East will present itself is rapidly dissolving.
 Despite domestic pressure the Russian people seem doggedly committed to Putin with his popularity only increasing.
 As long as this is the case it seems Russia’s course is unlikely to change.
 This means it’s heading full steam down the track with a program that has created the above mentioned problems and will undoubtedly sooner or later run Russia into a collision course with one or several of these factors.
 When that occurs, whether it comes from within or from external factors, Russia will find itself on ground not unfamiliar to those in Moscow in 1991.

 That may sound like a relief to those who are concerned with Russian expansion but it would be a mistake to rejoice.
 Russian collapse will yet again throw a massive portion of the globe into total disarray and chaos and the resulting security concerns will be a nightmare to consider.
-Once again we would have to switch play books and ditch the Cold War of COIN text books while confronting who ends up with what capabilities and what agendas they might have.
+Once again we would have to switch play books and ditch the Cold War for COIN text books while confronting who ends up with what capabilities and what agendas they might have.
 The real possibility of the West being drawn further in and ending up with a pyretic victory are well worth keeping in the forefront of discussions concerning Russia.

 Feature Photo – Inflatable mockups of Russian military vehicles, Wikimedia Commons 2015